K Kite Agent Passport Kitepass CLI

 kitepass --json passport-policy activate --passport-policy-id "$POLICY_ID"

-PASSPORT_JSON="$(kitepass --json passport create --name trading-bot --wallet-id "$WALLET_ID" --passport-policy-id "$POLICY_ID")"
+PASSPORT_JSON="$(kitepass --json passport create --wallet-id "$WALLET_ID" --passport-policy-id "$POLICY_ID")"

 PASSPORT_ID="$(printf '%s' "$PASSPORT_JSON" | jq -r '.passport_id')"